The Three Doctors (motivational speakers): Origins

 The trio is made up of Dr. Rameck Hunt, Dr. Sampson Davis, and Dr. George Jenkins.
 All three grew up in Newark, New Jersey without fathers and first met as schoolmates at University High School.
 The three grew up in public housing and came from low-income families.
 During high school, the three made a pact to get through high school, college, and medical school successfully and credit school counselor Carla Dickson with guiding them through their tumultuous teenage years.
 They attended the pre-medicine/pre-dental course at Seton Hall University on a scholarship program.

 Rameck Hunt

 Hunt's mother was a drug addict, and he was mostly raised by his grandmother.
-He struggled through school, frequently getting into trouble and had anger management issues.
+He struggled through school, (Plainfield High School)frequently getting into trouble and had anger management issues.
 While in high school he befriended Davis and Jenkins and resolved to turn his life around.
 After completing premedical studies at Seton Hall University, he attended Robert Wood Johnson Medical School (RWJMS), then part of the University of Medicine and Dentistry of New Jersey, and completed his residency in internal medicine at Robert Wood Johnson University Hospital.
 He is currently a board-certified internist at University Medical Center of Princeton and an assistant professor at RWJMS.